Parents, Help Your Kids Thrive in School by Asking these 4 Questions

 Because I want my kids – my three very different sons – to be beaming hope and determination in their high school graduation pictures.
 What can I do now in their elementary/middle school years to get them there?

 So, I begin to untangle my memories, to evaluate each student and connect the dots of what qualities strung these diverse thriving individuals together.
 In my reflection, I found four qualities/actions these students shared.

-Each student had a connection with and in the school.
-Each had a friend who had their back, classes they liked to attend, school activities they enjoyed and/or school staff who made them feel important.
-There was at least one place they belonged or person they connected with.
+- Connection – each graduating senior had a friend who had their back, classes they liked to attend, school activities they enjoyed and/or school staff who made them feel important.

 Every mom wants her child to thrive in school.
 Ask these four simple questions to help them get there. #momlife #raisingkids #schoolagekids #school Click To Tweet

 4 Questions Parents Need to Ask to Help Their Kid Thrive in School